hanerkoca/starknet.js-workshop-typescript/Cairo1.md

 - one to declare and deploy in 2 steps [here](./src/scripts/cairo11-devnet/4.declareThenDeployHello.ts).
 - one to declare and deploy in 1 step [here](./src/scripts/cairo11-devnet/4b.declareAndDeployHello.ts).

-This script can be launched with :
+The first script can be launched with :
 ```bash
 npx ts-node src/scripts/cairo11-devnet/4.declareThenDeployHello.ts
 ```